Jimtrim/wp_hash_viewer/readme.txt

 == Description ==

 HashViewer has the hope for making Instagram competitions a breeze.
-Viewing, rating, and interacting with the participants of your competition right from your websites admin panel makes for a more streamlined workflow
+Viewing, rating, and interacting with the participants of your competition right from your websites admin panel makes for a more streamlined workflow.

+This plugin will be using the Instagram API, and may require an Instagram account and/or client ID in future versions.

 == Installation ==